Installing Percona Server for MySQL on Debian and Ubuntu¶

 $ ls *.deb libperconaserverclient18.1-dev_5.6.25-73.1-1.jessie_amd64.deb libperconaserverclient18.1_5.6.25-73.1-1.jessie_amd64.deb percona-server-5.6-dbg_5.6.25-73.1-1.jessie_amd64.deb percona-server-client-5.6_5.6.25-73.1-1.jessie_amd64.deb percona-server-client_5.6.25-73.1-1.jessie_amd64.deb percona-server-common-5.6_5.6.25-73.1-1.jessie_amd64.deb percona-server-server-5.6_5.6.25-73.1-1.jessie_amd64.deb percona-server-server_5.6.25-73.1-1.jessie_amd64.deb percona-server-source-5.6_5.6.25-73.1-1.jessie_amd64.deb percona-server-test-5.6_5.6.25-73.1-1.jessie_amd64.deb percona-server-tokudb-5.6_5.6.25-73.1-1.jessie_amd64.deb

-Now you can install Percona Server by running:
+Now you can install Percona Server for MySQL by running:

 $ sudo dpkg -i *.deb